-I may not be in the Air Force or flown in one (I have sat in the pilot’s seat once) but I have read enough into military equipment to say that LKS is shooting at the wrong target (read also Kuda Ranggi who is sharing LKS’s angle).
+I may not be in the Air Force or flown in one (I have sat in the pilot’s seat once) but I have read enough into military equipment to say that Uncle LKS is shooting at the wrong target (read also Kuda Ranggi who is sharing LKS’s angle).

 LKS said this in his blog:-